 Learning the English language to a level where you can use and understand the subtlety of vocabulary, sentence structure and ESL English grammar.
 Just like a native English speaker, is our goal here at Adept English.
 When you can listen to and start English conversations that you might have with a close friend or a partner, this is a key part of being fluent in English.
-The subtlety of English language contractions is what we work on in today’s English language listening lesson.
+The subtlety of English language contractions is what we work on in today’s English language grammar lesson.

 This type of English language understanding is at a higher level.
 It’s not mandatory, but with lots of English language audio listening, there is no reason you cannot pick this part of the English language up, and show that you are a more advanced English speaker.

 If nothing else, then today’s lesson will help you understand English language contractions and possibly help you spot when a native English speaker is giving you an expected answer to a question.
 Which is a very useful social skill.